Fan reaches into Mike Trout's glove to snatch a catch from Angels outfielder

 HOUSTON (AP) — A fan grabbed the ball out of Mike Trout's glove after the Los Angeles Angels star reached into the right field stands Saturday night to make what appeared to be a great catch against the Houston Astros.

 Trout raced into the right-field corner on the fly ball hit by Yainer Diaz in the second inning of the Angels' 4-1 win, leaped and extended his left arm into the stands to make the grab.
-But a fan wearing an Astros jersey was also reaching for the ball at the same time and immediately snatched it away.
+But a fan wearing an Astros jersey was also reaching for the ball at the same time.

+The ball appeared to simultaneously glance off the fan's hand while Trout made the catch.
+The fan immediately snatched the ball from Trout's glove with his left hand.

-Trout gestured to umpires that the fan had taken it out of his glove.
-The fan then looked as if he was apologetically trying to give the ball back to Trout, raising both arms while holding the ball in his left hand.
+Trout gestured emphatically to umpires that the fan had taken it out of his glove.
+The fan then looked as if he was trying to give the ball back to Trout, raising both arms while holding the ball in his right hand.

+“I jumped in, it was in my glove and the guy just literally took it out,” Trout said after the game.
+“He was really apologetic.
+I learn new things every single day.
+Once I go into the stands, it’s free game.
+Being in center field is a little different because I don’t really get that play.”

+Trout, who hit a two-run single in the first, moved from center field to right field this season to reduce wear and tear on his body and help him stay on the field.

 First base umpire Alan Porter ruled it a foul ball and not a catch.
 Angels manager Ron Washington came out to discuss the play with the umpires, but the ruling stood and was not reviewed by replay.